Skip to main content

 5. Allow Live Agent Conversation

 What it does: Gives the human agent control over when the calls get merged together.
-Why it matters: Sometimes agents need a moment to pull up customer records, ask clarifying questions about the situation, or simply mentally prepare before taking over the conversation.
+Why it matters: Sometimes the agent needs a moment to pull up customer records, ask clarifying questions about the situation, or simply mentally prepare before taking over the conversation.
 How it works: Default flow is automatic merging (AI briefs agent → calls automatically merge → everyone talks together).
 When enabled, the agent controls timing (AI briefs agent → agent can ask questions or prepare → agent tells AI when ready → calls merge).
 Configuration:

 • Default: Disabled (automatic merge)